sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 Ruby 3.0 comes with Racc 1.5.x as a "builtin gem", so you could update to Ruby 3!

 Ruby 2.7 comes with Racc 1.4.x as a "builtin gem", so you could use that version instead of trying to upgrade.
-Update to Ruby 2.7 and add a line like `gem "racc", "~> 1.4.0"` to prevent bundler from trying to upgrade.
+Update to Ruby 2.7 and add a line like `gem "racc", "~> 1.4.0"` to prevent Bundler from trying to upgrade.